 GRAS

-An acronym for Generally Recognized as Safe.
-This is the language used by the U.S. Food & Drug Administration (FDA) to label certain ingredients or additives as safe for their intended use by experts.
+“GRAS” means “Generally Recognized as Safe.”
+The U.S. Food and Drug Administration (FDA) uses this language to label certain ingredients or additives as safe for their intended use by experts.
 GRAS ingredients/additives are exempt from the Food, Drug, and Cosmetic Act (FFDCA) which requires all non-GRAS ingredients to be approved by the FDA, which can be a long, time-consuming process.

 Organoleptic Testing